-Laura Baranik is a New York City-based actress and company member of the Obie Award-winning off-Broadway theatre troupe Bedlam.
+Laura Baranik is a New York City-based actress and founding company member of the off-Broadway theatre collective The Coop.

 Laura was born in Toronto, Canada to Slovak refugees.
 At the age of eight, her family moved back to Czechoslovakia, where Laura attended the International School of Prague until relocating to New York to pursue her B.F.A. in Drama at N.Y.U.’s Tisch School of the Arts.